 Everybody knows them, and most books there didn’t even try to give any good reason to visit them.

 While browsing these books, I realized that I have been to many different places in Berlin and that maybe, I should just write down my list of places to see in Berlin.
 Yeah, this is my list of places to see in the beautiful German capital.
 These are the places that I bring my friends to when they visit me; these are some of the areas that I get my family when they come here.

 These places are here because I like them.
 I might like the food there; I might like the experience of being there; I might like the history behind it.
 And I believe that you should visit them.

 You need to visit these 52 places.
 There is one for each week of the year.
 This way you can do like I try to and see a different part of Berlin each weekend.
-This way you can explore this amazing city and see something different every week.
+This lets you explore this fantastic city and see something different every week.
 This is why there are 52 places here.

-Fifty-two special places to see in Berlin.
+Fifty-two unique places to see in Berlin.
 Are you ready for this?

 Kaiser Wilhelm Memorial Church

 Dong Xuan Center

 East German Watchtower on Potsdamer Platz

 Rosenstrasse Protest Memorial